-Operate up and down slopes, ONLY if you cannot operate across slopes
+Operate up and down slopes, NOT across:

-- It is recommended to operate up or down slopes only when you cannot operate across slopes. - Operation down slopes can be dangerous and cause sliding, loss of steering, control, and possible rollover.
-Do NOT operate down a slope unless absolutely necessary. - Operate up the slope and lean your body forward (towards the control panel), while keeping a firm grip on the control levers.
-This body position helps keep the front wheels on the ground. - Operate down the slope and lean your body rearward with your arms out-stretched, while keeping a firm grip on the handlebar.
-This body position adds more weight to the drive wheels and improves traction, downhill braking, and control. - Always be very gentle operating the controls, travel at a slower speed than normal. - Do NOT accelerate quickly or change speed or direction suddenly while operating, as this may cause the machine's front wheels to come off the ground (up slopes) and to reduce the tendency to cause the machine to slip and slide (down slopes).
+- Operation down slopes can be dangerous and cause sliding, loss of steering, control, and possible rollover.
+Do NOT operate down a slope unless absolutely necessary.
+Drive very slowly in the lowest gear and be careful.
+Never make a sharp turn or sudden start or stop, as this can cause loss of traction, sliding, loss of steering, control and possible rollover.
+Apply the rear brakes first to slow your speed while descending a slope. - Operate up the slope and lean your body forward (towards the control panel), while keeping a firm grip on the handle bar.
+This body position helps keep the front wheels on the ground. - •Operate down the slope and lean your body rearward with your arms out-stretched, while keeping a firm grip on the handlebar.
+This body position adds more weight to the rear wheels and improves traction, downhill braking, and control. - Always be very gentle operating the controls, travel at a slower speed than normal. - Do NOT accelerate quickly or change speed or direction suddenly while operating, as this may cause the machine's front wheels to come off the ground (up slopes) and to reduce the tendency to cause the machine to slip and slide (down slopes).